tytydraco/yessleep/out/Lets_be_Frank.md

 I clutched the key in hand, stumbling over the sidewalk as I made my way, clawing and trying to find my footing, until my feet found fair ground and broke into a flat out run.
 I would have kept going if it hadn't been for my promise to make things right with old Mamie.
 And if I lived to be a hundred, I'll never understand why my word seemed so important that day.
 Perhaps it was also the way the Mayor looked at me, expecting me to fulfill my duties.
 And I dared not care to find the else.

-Whatever the cause, my run came to a jog, and then walk as I drew closer to the cemetery, catching my breath, staring at the long road ahead of me, out of Achnought, ahead.
+Whatever the cause, my run came to a jog, and then walkd ' as I drew closer to the cemetery, catching my breath, staring at the long road out of Achnought, ahead.
 Knowing that no one could stop me if I just kept going.
 Instead, I turned at the gate, walked between the rows of gravestones sticking out of the ground like sore thumbs, in order to crouch next to the old figure that was Mamie Strue.

 She was still laying as I left her.
 Neat, and frail looking as ever.
 Nothing terrifying, other than the fact that death had come to her, touched her, took her.
 So I placed my hands over where death might have, and carried her to the mausoleum.